Connect with others who understand.

 • Nonsteroidal anti-inflammatory drugs (NSAIDs)

-• Corticosteroids (like prednisone)
+• Corticosteroids

 • Immunosuppressants (medications that weaken the immune system to help reduce inflammation)

-These complications may include bowel perforations or sepsis, a severe infection that can lead to organ failure and serious health consequences.
+Complications from untreated diverticulitis may include bowel perforations or sepsis, a severe infection that can lead to organ failure and serious health consequences.

-Pancreatitis, a rare complication of lupus, is a completely different condition in which your pancreas is inflamed.
+Pancreatitis, a rare complication of lupus, is unrelated to diverticulitis.
+Like lupus, pancreatitis causes inflammation, but the inflammation is located in the pancreas.
 Pancreatitis can be caused not only by lupus itself but also by the treatments used for managing the condition.
-Certain medications used in lupus treatment, such as azathioprine (Imuran) and steroids, can increase the likelihood of developing pancreatitis.
-Doctors diagnose pancreatitis when blood tests show a spike in pancreatic enzymes.
-Some studies suggest that 30.5 percent of people with lupus have elevated pancreatic enzymes at any given time.
+Certain medications used in lupus treatment, such as azathioprine (Imuran) and steroids, can also cause pancreatitis as a side effect.

-There are some similarities between these conditions and lupus — for instance, they all involve inflammation and may affect the gastrointestinal system.
 However, diverticulitis and pancreatitis aren’t the same and don’t require the same form of treatment.
-Considering the nature of your pain and accompanying symptoms, here are some factors that may help identify the potential causes of your stomach issues.
+Here are some factors that may help you identify the potential causes of your stomach issues.

 1. Where You Feel Pain

-Diverticulitis affects the intestines, and pancreatitis affects the pancreas.
+Diverticulitis affects the intestines, whereas pancreatitis affects the pancreas.
 These organs are in similar areas of the body.
 However, diverticulitis usually causes pain in the lower left side of the abdomen.
 Pancreatitis pain affects the upper abdomen and sometimes spreads to the back.

 One MyLupusTeam member shared their experience with pancreatitis.
 “I’ve had pancreatitis, and it’s very painful,” they said.
 “My stomach and back were hurting so badly that I had to go to the emergency room.
 I didn’t have diarrhea.”